Social media is an extension of white privilege in the office

 The larger issue is how it affects your colleagues.
 The company is worried about its personal brand, but there is no thought as to how this may damage interpersonal relationships with colleagues, the deterioration of inclusive environments (if there was a semblance of one to begin with), and the detrimental ramifications of collaboration.

 Should I express myself and say how this 2021 Insurgence has moved me?
-If I do so, am I now labelled as angry and reactive or intolerant of other views – even if those views seek to negate my humanity and my ability to belong?
+If I do so, am I now labelled as angry and reactive or intolerant of other views–even if those views seek to negate my humanity and my ability to belong?
 If someone feels that re-interrupting a man who interrupted you, by simply saying, “I’m speaking,” is untoward, how do you navigate this?
 How does any woman navigate this and not be labelled as aggressive or too assertive?
 These are the questions we need to answer and soon.